 Christmas is a time for family – and your dog is a hugely important part of that: wintery walks, a Christmas bone, the happy sight of your pet curled up in front of the fire – it’s all part of the magic.
 Don’t forget though, that while he’s part of your family, many of the things which make the season so special for humans can be dangerous for your dog.
 Take Christmas decorations – sparkly, delicate, transforming your home – but also a temptation that could end up with an unwelcome visit to the vet for your dog.
 That doesn’t mean you have to stop having fun, but it does mean taking a few sensible precautions to make sure your dog stays safe when the decorations come out.
-Here are some tips for the Finchley Dog Walker to make sure your Christmas decorations don’t cause harm to your dog this Christmas.
+Here are some tips from the Finchley Dog Walker to make sure your Christmas decorations don’t cause harm to your dog this Christmas.

 However high you hang your decorations, there’s always the possibility that they will fall on the floor for some reason or other.
 Check your ornaments before hanging them and replace any wire or metal hooks with a loop of string tied in a knot – if your inquisitive (or greedy) dog does get one in his mouth, removing hooks means they won’t get them caught on their mouths or insides and even an uninterested dog won’t get them accidentally caught on his tail or on an ear if he brushes past.